mike99mac/ovos-tools/README.md

 At this point your system should have a solid sound and microphone stack running, especially **``mpd``** and **``pulseaudio``**, and all software necessary for the installation of Minimy.

-## Install and configure Minimy
+## Install and configure OVOS

-If you want to install OVOS instead of Minimy, go here: https://github.com/mike99mac/mycroft-tools/tree/master/ovos
+**TODO:** Replace all that is Minimy with all that is OVOS from here down ...

 In this section you will perform the following steps:
 - Download and copy Minimy